Browsing Tag tools

 Just like your regular marketing strategy should include social media, so should your event marketing strategy.
 If it doesn’t don’t worry, we’ll assist you with the actual execution with our built in social media promotion tools.

-There are two ways for your event to be promoted in Event Wizard.
+There are two ways for your event to be promoted in Event Wizard®.
 The first is from the edit menu of your event, which is usually where users will post to various social platforms when an event is first made live.

 The second is from the registration form itself using the original event registration social media bar located at the bottom of every registration form.
 The options in this bar can be turned off if you’d prefer, but that’s like having a party and locking the front door.
 That said, maybe you have an internal event and you don’t want it promoted, then the option is there.

-To do this, ensure you’ve filled out your page titles and event properties as much as possible.
+This is where registrants can help promote your event through their social platforms.
+Ensure you’ve filled out your page titles and event properties as much as possible.
 You’ll save your users from posting just links and you’ll have more control over what’s posted.

-Category : Event Wizard &Event Wizard Tips
+Category : Event Wizard® & Event Wizard® Tips

-As part of our ongoing effort to provide you with the most comprehensive event registration software available, we are pleased to announce three new tools in Event Wizard 5.0 to help you promote your events.
+As part of our ongoing effort to provide you with the most comprehensive event registration software available, we are pleased to announce three new tools in Event Wizard® 5.0 to help you promote your events.
 These are:

-1. Register Button Factory
+- Register Button Factory

-2. Send to Twitter
+- Send to Twitter

-3. Share on Facebook
+- Share on Facebook

 Here’s how it works.
 First, click the Register Button Factory icon in your promote section.
 Follow steps 1 and 2 to design your button just the way you want it.
 As you are designing your button you will see your creation take shape on the right hand side.